-Not only is using lipstick as blush a good lifeline, but it’s also how cream blush came to be, believe it or not!
+Not only is using lipstick as blush a good lifeline, but it’s also how cream blush came to be, in this article you will learn how to use lipstick as a blush believe it or not!
 A traditional satin or matte texture lipstick works well as a blush replacement.

 How to use lipstick as a blush: A simple guide [Watch Video]